-Ooey gooey low carb brownies for one.
+Ooey gooey low carb brownie for one.
 When you just need that chocolatey goodness but you don’t want to make a big batch.
 These whip up in less than 20 minutes!

 You know what’s lovely about brownies?
 Well, besides the fact that they are filled with butter and chocolate and taste really, really good?
 Besides those appealing attributes, the good thing about brownies is that they are infinitely adaptable.
 There are probably as many ways of making brownies as there are fish in the sea.
 You can make them cakey or fudgy, crisp or soft, dark or light, you can stuff them and frost them and crumble them into a trifle.
 You can make them with nuts or chocolate chips or peanut butter.
 You can make them with butter or vegetable oil or coconut oil or no oil at all (although please don’t ever serve me a brownie without copious amounts of fat).
 You can make them vegan, raw, gluten-free, grain-free, sugar-free, dairy-free, or low carb.
 You can make them suitable to any taste and any dietary restriction.
 And you can make a big huge pan to serve a crowd or you can make just one to satisfy that last minute craving.
 Brownies are amazing.